awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Verify that all resources on which you want to run the automation, in all Regions and accounts or OUs, use identical tags\.
 If they don't, you can add them to an AWS resource group and target that group\.
 For more information, see [What Is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/)

-1. Sign in to the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Master account\.
+1. Sign in to the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Primary account\.

 1. Use the procedure in this topic to create the IAM automation role named **AWS\-SystemsManager\-AutomationExecutionRole**\.
 This role gives the user permission to run automation workflows\.